techidaily/site-ai-voice-clone/source/_posts/detailed-guide-on-video-speech-to-text-conversion.md

  Once you've finished editing your video, click "Export" to export your creation.
 Allow a few minutes for processing, and your talking avatar videos will be ready for download.

 **Note:** Wondershare Virbo for desktops currently offers the best conversion effect.
-But if you prefer to[create talking animation online](https://virbo.wondershare.com/app/talkingphoto/) , you can also use Wondershare Virbo online through their website.
-You can also watch this video on[**how to make animation talk**](https://youtu.be/GDqbSvhec9M) .
+But if you prefer to [create talking animation online](https://virbo.wondershare.com/app/talkingphoto/) , you can also use Wondershare Virbo online through their website.
+You can also watch this video on [**how to make animation talk**](https://youtu.be/GDqbSvhec9M) .

 [Get Started Online](https://tools.techidaily.com/wondershare/virbo/download/) [Free Download](https://tools.techidaily.com/wondershare/virbo/download/)